 To mitigate the camera issue, I installed the excellent Open Camera open-source app.
 It is harder to use than just point-and-shooting with gCam in tricky lighting situations, but can produce excellent photos using pro/manual modes and advanced features like NR mode (noise reduction) and scene modes.
 Night scene mode plus noise reduction is particularly effective in dark conditions.

-After my trip to Vienna, as long as no problems with the phone surface and the photos are acceptable, I plan on selling the Essential on Swappa for about $170, making the Bold phone what I consider a significant hardware upgrade for vitually no cost.
+I will be selling the Essential on Swappa or eBay for about $170, making the Bold phone what I consider a significant hardware upgrade for vitually no cost.
 Hence the purpose of this post: others with the Essential phone—or other 2017 flagships—may want to consider doing so too.

 Amazingly, despite the Essential PH-1 being a 2017 flagship phone with Snapdragon 835 and the Bold N1 being a 2019 budget-midranger with a Mediatek Helio P70 processor, their performance is virtually identical!
 The Bold N1 actually boots up slightly faster and launches some apps faster (barely).